Kentucky Women's Cancer Screening Program

 - Pap test and pelvic examination

-- Clinical breast exam and instruction for performing self breast exams
+- Clinical breast exam and instruction regarding breast self awareness

-- Mammography screening, based on a sliding income scale is available for women 40-64 years of age
+- Mammography screening, based on a sliding income scale is available for women age 40 and over

 - General cancer information

-- Other lab tests and immunizations as needed
+- Limited other lab tests and immunizations as indicated and available